skypjack/entt/docs/md/graph.md

 # Flow builder

 A flow builder is used to create execution graphs from tasks and resources.<br/>
-The implementation is as generic as possible and doesn't bind to any other part of the library.
+The implementation is as generic as possible and does not bind to any other part of the library.

 This class is designed as a sort of _state machine_ to which a specific task is